micro-editor/plugin-channel/README.md

 files in your PR.
 If you PR is accepted, I will upload those zip files to the `plugins` release so they will be accessible to all micro users.

+Please make sure to add a License to your plugin.

 ## Updating your plugin

 If you come out with a new version of your plugin, please open a PR modifying